 EAB Project Chair Liaisons Reports

-Nancy Allred – Lithicum Walks
+Nancy Allred – Linthicum Walks

 Nancy is impressed with the organizational abilities of Ingrid Watson.
 They have scheduled volunteer days during the day and in the evening.
 She is also getting support from other MGs.
 They are labeling plants and putting QR codes on the signs.
 The also have started a new garden bed.